 In order to make real progress and focus on what is important, you must have a clear goal.
 What is it that you want to achieve?
 What is the one thing that will make it worth it?

 Once you know what it is, you can start filtering things out.
-You can say “no” to distractions, more often and faster, and “yes” to what matters, more slowly and stronger.
+You can say “no” to distractions, more often and faster, and “yes” to what matters, more slowly and more strongly.

 The focus should always be to make progress on what matters to you, and that means doing the right things, the right way, at the right time.